Accelerated learning methods for enhancing training and learning effectiveness.

 Article by Clive Miller

-If you are interested in accelerated learning methods, improving learning, or increasing sales effectiveness, we can help.
+If you are interested in accelerated learning methods, or increasing learning efficacy, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
 Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.